TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Experimental_Analysis/Experimental_Analysis_Report.md

 | Speaker | name | Manual log | Per trial | Spreadsheet |

 ### 9.5 Trials
-- **Number of trials:** N = 100 (20 commands × 5 speakers) planned.
-Actual dataset reported below covers the 4 speakers whose sessions were fully scored.
-Nathan's session was run but the Recognized/Correct columns were not filled in and are excluded from the numeric totals below (he will be re-run or scored retrospectively before final submission).
+- **Number of trials:** N = 100 (20 commands × 5 speakers).
 - **Justification:** Provides statistically meaningful accuracy and captures speaker variation.
+- **Note on Nathan's session:** Nathan's first 7 trials were affected by additional background noise pollution from the lab being busy/noisy (per logged observation); the remaining trials were run under the normal quieter conditions.
+His results are reported in the per-speaker table below alongside the other speakers.

 ### 9.6 Potential Biases and Mitigation